 - Typical thermostat setting

-Your assessor will work out the average energy saving for a home of your type for that improvement.
-They will then compare it to your usage – whether your heating's on for fewer hours, whether you live alone or have a brood of six.
+If you've got a Green Deal loan, then when you applied your assessor will have worked out the average energy saving for a home of your type for that improvement.
+They'll then have compared it to your usage – whether your heating's on for fewer hours, whether you live alone or have a brood of six.

-Assessors have been advised to make very conservative estimates of savings, as well as factoring in future energy price rises.
-This means for most typical energy users, do it right and the true saving's likely to be more than the repayments, so you're quids in.
-However, if your usage changes, there's a risk it will go the other way (see point 14).
+Assessors were advised to make very conservative estimates of savings, plus factor in future energy price rises.
+This means for most typical energy users, if you do it right, the true saving's likely to be more than the repayments, so you're quids in.
+But if your usage changes, there's a risk it'll go the other way (see point 9).

-The Green Deal can be used for 40+ things, from double glazing and boiler upgrades to underfloor heating and loft insulation
+The Green Deal could be used for 40+ improvements, from double glazing and boiler upgrades to underfloor heating and loft insulation

-Cash is on offer for a plethora of energy-efficiency improvements, a bigger list than than under previous schemes.
+Cash was on offer for a plethora of energy-efficiency improvements, a bigger list than under previous schemes.

-You could be eligible for one or a combination of the following.
-The only limit's how many improvements will be useful, and if they'll pay for themselves through Green Deal finance.
+You could've been eligible for one or a combination of the following.
+The only limit was how many improvements would've been useful and if they'd have paid for themselves through Green Deal finance.

 Cavity wall insulation